psadda/crumsort-cpp/README.md

 Porting crumsort and quadsort to C++ is not as trivial as one might expect.
 The original implementation has many C-isms that don't map well to modern C++ and prevent it from being used as a drop in replacement for `std::sort`:

 - It uses pointers, not random access iterators.
-This means that crumsort only works on arrays of contiguous memory, like `std::vector`, and not on discontiguous containers, like `std::deque`.
+This means that the original crumsort and quadsort only work on arrays of contiguous memory, like `std::vector`, and not on discontiguous containers, like `std::deque`.
 - It assumes that that the sorted type is [trivial](https://en.cppreference.com/w/cpp/named_req/TrivialType).
 - It uses variable length arrays, which some C++ compilers do not support (MSVC) since VLAs are not part of the C++ standard.